 Both will be accessible and open to all Center for Health & Wellbeing visitors.

 Q: When will the Center for Health & Wellbeing open?

 A: The Center for Health & Wellbeing will be built in phases.
 Phase one includes realignment of roads on the west side of the site and the opening of Crosby Way.
 Road dedication and kick-off of construction is set for late February 2017.
 Phase two will focus on construction of the main facility.
 The final phase will be development of the multiple gardens surrounding the site and construction of the parking garage.
 Projected opening of the Center for Health & Wellbeing is late 2018.

 Q.: Will any of the gardens be used to grow produce?

 Yes, produce will be grown in several “community gardens” within the Welcome Garden near the main entrance to the complex.
 We do envision using the produce grown there in the cooking demonstrations and classes.
 It will be up to the healthy café operator as to whether or not they will use the produce grown on site.
-Also, we do plan to engage children (who participate in programs at the Center and possibly from nearby child care centers), as well as Y members, in the community gardening activities.
+Also, we do plan to engage children (who participate in programs at the Center and possibly from nearby child care centers), as well as Crosby Wellness Center members, in the community gardening activities.